Caster Semenya vs IAAF: Where is the logic?

 According to today's article in the Sydney Morning Herald:

-• The rules cover events ranging from 400-metres to a mile.
+- The rules cover events ranging from 400-metres to the mile.

 Where's the logic?